mikkeloscar/champ/Readme.md

 ## Developing

-1. Install local build of mpv and ffmpeg (https://github.com/mpv-player/mpv-build#instructions-for-debian-and-ubuntu) and install MPV shared library to /.
+1. Install local build of mpv and ffmpeg (https://github.com/mpv-player/mpv-build#instructions-for-debian-and-ubuntu) and use  ffmpeg_options and mpv_options specified below.
 2. Set HOPATH to root of the project or use gobu
 3. make